Telephone Number (601) 856-7121

-Description of School: With 1,297 students enrolled in grades 10-12, MCHS is one of the largest public high schools in the state.
-MCHS offers Accelerated and Advanced Placement Courses in numerous subject areas: English, Foreign Language, Mathematics, Natural Science, Art and Social Science.
-These courses are designated on the student’s transcript as “Acc” and “AP”.
-Accelerated classes are offered in English, grades 10-12.
-Specific Advanced Placement Courses are offered in Biology, Chemistry, Physics, English (Literature and Language) and Composition, Calculus, Statistics, French, World History, U.S. History, Human Geography, U.S. Government, Comparative Government, Macro Economics, Micro Economics, Psychology, Art (Studio-General Portfolio), and Art History for a total of 20.
-End of the year Advanced Placement Exams are optional, but offered in every subject listed.
+Description of School: With 1,254 students enrolled in grades 10-12, MCHS is one of the largest public high schools in the state.
+MCHS offers Accelerated, Advanced Placement, and College credit courses in numerous subject areas: English, Foreign Language, Mathematics, Science, Art and Social Science.
+These courses are designated on the student’s transcript as “ACC,” “AP,” or "DC."
+Accelerated classes are offered in English, grades 10-11.
+Specific Advanced Placement courses are offered in Biology, Chemistry, English (Literature and Language) and Composition, Calculus, Statistics, Spanish, World History, U.S. History, Human Geography, U.S. Government, US Comparative Government, Macro Economics, Psychology, and Art 2D and 3D for a total of 17.
+College credit courses are offered in English and Algebra.

 Madison Central was recognized as one of the “Top Ten Best High Schools in America” by Redbook magazine, which considered such factors as superior academic and extra-curricular achievement coupled with parental and community involvement.
 In 2008, Madison Central was named as one of the top 50 high schools in the nation by Seimens in recognition of our commitment to students and leadership in AP participation and performance.
-Madison Central is the home of the 2014 State Champion Academic Competition Team, the 2013 National Champion Academic Competition Team, the 2014 State Champion Economic Council Team, and the 2014 National Academic Decathlon Championship Team.
+Madison Central is the home of the 2017 and 2018 Mu Alpha Theta State Champion Team, 2014 State Champion Academic Competition Team, the 2013 National Champion Academic Competition Team, the 2014 State Champion Economic Council Team, and the 2014 National Academic Decathlon Championship Team.
 In addition to a strong college-preparatory curriculum, Madison Central offers the following extracurricular activities: 22 varsity sports, all-superior varsity band program, varsity dance, all-superior choir program, AFJROTC and nearly 50 clubs.

 Staff: Over fifty percent of Madison Central teachers have attained AA or greater certification from the Mississippi Department of Education, which is typically granted through the earning of at least a master's degree.
 Twelve staff members are Nationally Board Certified.